otrv4/otrv4/architecture-decisions/005-brace-key.md

 **k_dh = A_i, a_i**

-A mix key is a key that is added to the KDF used to produce new root and chain keys.
-A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
+A brace key is a key that is added to the KDF used to produce new root and chain keys.
+A brace key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
 This key has a 128-bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 [\[3\]](#references).